AkihaTatsu/Image-Crawler-Utils/docs/tutorials.md

 + `crawler_settings`: The CrawlerSettings used in this parser.
 + `station_url`: The URL of the main page of a website.
   + This parameter works when several websites use the same structure.
 For example, [yande.re](https://yande.re/) and [konachan.com](https://konachan.com/) both use Moebooru to build their websites, and this parameter must be filled to deal with these sites respectively.
-  + For websites like [Pixiv](https://www.pixiv.net/), as no other website uses its structure, this parameter is omitted.
+  + For websites like [Pixiv](https://www.pixiv.net/), as no other website uses its structure, this parameter has already been initialized and do not need to be filled.
 + `standard_keyword_string`: Query keyword string using standard syntax.
 See [Standard Syntax for Keywords](#standard-syntax-for-keywords) chapter for detailed instructions.
 + `keyword_string`: If you want to directly specify the keywords used in searching, set `keyword_string` to a custom non-empty string.
 It will OVERWRITE `standard_keyword_string`.
   + For example, set `keyword_string` to `"kuon_(utawarerumono) rating:safe"` in DanbooruKeywordParser means searching directly with this string in Danbooru, and its standard keyword string equivalent is `"kuon_(utawarerumono) AND rating:safe"`.